 So what exactly and how much do you need to eat?

 Well, as I said, this depends on you: your body, your activity and your goals.

 Your body: How tall are you?
 How old are you?
 What is your body composition?

 Your activity: How intense is your activity?
 Are you going for a walk, a 3 mile run, a 10 mile run, lifting weights, or yoga?
 How hard did you work?
 (Be honest…)

 Your goals: Are you looking to lose weight?
 Are you striving to maintain weight?
 Are you aiming to gain weight?

 I wish I could write a customized plan for each and every one of you (I can one day if you want to be my client!) but right now I can offer this:

 An excessive amount of protein is not necessary.
 Most studies show that our bodies do not absorb more than 20g of protein at one time.
 Half of a “meal size”* portion of protein is a good place to start for your post-workout nutrition.
 The best foods containing the amino acid leucine are found in animal protein sources: chicken, beef, eggs, whey protein and other high quality dairy sources.

 Your post-workout carbohydrate is very important too.
 Half to a full “meal size”* portion of carbs is also a good place to start.
 Your protein to carbohydrate ratio will (of course) depend on your goals.
-If you are looking to gain muscle, look to eat higher glycemic carbohydrates with lower fructose content (like bananas, apricots, prunes, kiwis and cherries) and starchy veggies (like sweet potatoes, squash, pumpkin and beets).
+If you are looking to gain muscle (aren’t we all?), look to eat higher glycemic carbohydrates with lower fructose content (like bananas, apricots, prunes, kiwis and cherries) and starchy veggies (like sweet potatoes, squash, pumpkin and beets).